htool/signalk-instrument-display-plugin/README.md

 ### To do
- - switch to a certain page depending on condition (sailing/motoring)
+ - Switch to a certain page depending on condition (sailing/motoring)
- - nicer way to do editting mode
+ - Convert value based on unit (e.g. radian to degrees)

 ![screenshot](https://github.com/htool/signalk-instrument-display-plugin/blob/main/doc/widescreen_animated.gif)